day8/re-frame/docs/FAQs/GlobalInterceptors.md

 Yes, re-frame provides an API for registering global interceptors.

-The following (untested) code creates a global interceptor to keep a track of all events:
+The following code creates a global interceptor to keep a track of all events:

 ```clj
 ;; We'll be recording events into this atom